cjdbarlow/Part-One/airway_and_alveolar_anatomy.md

     * Mean diameter of 1.8 cm and a length of 11cm
     * D-shaped cross section
     Curved cartilages anteriorly and longitudinal muscle (trachealis) posterioly.
 External pressure of 40cmH<sub>2</sub>O is sufficient to occlude the extrathoracic trachea.
+    * Flow is typically turbulent in the trachea and large airways
   *  **Bronchi**
     * Comprise the first four divisions of the trachea
     * Right main bronchus is wider and deviates less from the axis of the trachea (the left main bronchus has a tighter turn over the heart), which is why foreign bodies will tend to the right side